invisibledrygoods/infection/README.md

 infection
 =========

 This is a work in progress github based package manager.
+It's like a cross between npm and pathogen.
 Features are implemented as needed and when there is time.

 example infection.json
 ----------------------